-The residents we have spoken to were keen to keep the balconies covered if possible to keep out rain.
+The residents we have spoken to were keen to keep the balconies covered if possible.
 In the next stage of design the options for the balcony design can be explored further if this is something the residents are in favour of, although it must be noted that adding a cover will reduce the amount of daylight into the home.